-- 1. Smart Delay vs. Real-Time playing modes.
-In many ways, this is the backbone of the concept behind Birth of the Trumpet.
+- Smart Delay vs. Real-Time playing modes.
+In many ways, this is the backbone of the concept behind The New Standard series of instruments.
 Read more below details in the Smart Delay section. - 2.
-Articulation Display Shows the currently engaged articulation.

-3. Performance/Sound/Control Tabs - Dive into each tab to explore different control and sonic options for interacting with Birth of the Trumpet.
+Articulation Display Shows the currently engaged articulation. - 3.
+Performance/Sound/Control Tabs Dive into each tab to explore different control and sonic options for interacting with Tenor Colossus.
 Learn more about each tab below under the appropriate section.